JaynamPan/Simple-JS-Game-Raven/README.md

 # Simple-JS-Game-Raven
 A simple vanilla JS game: shoot the raven
+You can play it on this GitHub Page: [Shoot-Raven-Game](https://jaynampan.github.io/Simple-JS-Game-Raven/)